vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 ## Using Unpkg to serve static content in website

-We can now load the static content from NPM in our website.
+We can now load the static content from NPM on our website.

 {% highlight html linenos %}
 <script src="https://unpkg.com/vikki-tools@1.0.3/dist/index.js"></script>